Pvt. John Francis Burke

 John became a Prisoner Of War when Bataan was surrendered to the Japanese on April 9 1942.
 He took part in the death march and was held as a prisoner at Camp O'Donnell.
 He was also held at Cabanatuan.
 During his time in the Philippines, John was sent out on a work detail to Baybombong on Luzon.

-John was later held at Bilibid Prison and then selected to work the Bachrach Garage Detail.
+He was later held at Bilibid Prison and then selected to work the Bachrach Garage Detail.
 The POWs on this detail repaired mechanical equipment for the Japanese.
-With him on the detail were the Fay Baldon, the Luther brothers and Maurice Lustig of A Company.
+With him on the detail were the Fay Baldon, John and Henry Luther, and Maurice Lustig of A Company.

-On October 10, 1944, when It became obvious to the Japanese that the Philippines were about to be invaded by American forces, the POWs on the detail were sent to the Port Area of Manila.
+On October 10, 1944, when it became obvious to the Japanese that the Philippines were about to be invaded by American forces, the POWs on the detail were sent to the Port Area of Manila.
 There, they were scheduled to be boarded onto the Hokusen Maru.
 The ship was ready to sail, but not all the POWs assigned to the detachment had arrived at the pier.
 Another POW detachment was also at the pier and was ready to board their ship, but their ship was not ready to sail.
 The Japanese decided to switch the POW detachments so the Hokusen Maru could sail.